My Two Day Wine Tasting Itinerary for the Napa Valley:

 The term "Ghost Winery" was given to the few remaining early Napa Valley wineries that were in existence between 1860 and 1900.
 Very few of these Ghost Wineries remain after the phylloxera infestation of the 1890's destroyed the vines, then prohibition and the depression made it near impossible to turn a profit producing wine.
 In addition, even fewer of these remaining Ghost Wineries are in as pristine condition as the building now used by the Regusci family, formerly the T.L Grigsby-Occidental Winery.

-he winery is reminiscent of Tuscany's stone façade vineyard buildings.
+Built in 1878, the winery is reminiscent of Tuscany's stone façade vineyard buildings.
 This three story winery was built to promote a gravity-aided winemaking process.
 The top floor was used for crushing, then the juice was sent to the second floor for settling and fermentation, and was put into barrels for storage and aging on the bottom floor.
 During prohibition, the winery still produced wine, for religious purposes and some extra for bootlegging, but was primarily used as a dairy and storage for non-grape crops.
 In 1932, the winery and associated acres were purchased by Gaetano Regusci and has been a family run operation since, diverting all estate activities towards winemaking in 1995, producing its first vintage of Stags Leap District wines in 1996 and estate wines in 1998.

 3. T Vine (at Regusci Winery)